 There are many differences between the QB IDE and PN.
 PN can make organizing, editing, and compiling multifile QB projects easier.
 You can also have each file of a multiple module program open in its own tab.
 There are also some advanced features, including user tools and macros written in Python, which allow you to do things in PN that you cannot do in QB.EXE.

 PN will not check your code as you write it the way QB does (I'll work on that later), but PN has autocomplete functionality.
-Just start typing and you will see a list of words that you might use.

 Another cool feature is code folding.
 To get an idea of what code folding is, look at this code: